pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

    Distributed matrix multiplication across multiple GPUs

-Broadcasting matrix B instead of partitioning it offers advantages for deep learning workloads, despite higher per-GPU memory usage.
-This approach eliminates inter-GPU communication since matrices A and B serve different purposes:
+Broadcasting matrix B instead of partitioning it optimizes our approach for deep learning workloads.
+While this requires more memory per GPU, it significantly reduces communication overhead based on how matrices A and B are used in practice:

-* Matrix B represents stable parameters (model weights during inference, parameter gradients during training)
+* Matrix B contains model weights that remain constant across many computations
-* Matrix A contains the changing data stream (input activations or training examples)
+* Matrix A holds the activations or embeddings that change with each forward pass
-* Computing any element C[i,j] requires both the complete ith row of A and jth column of B

-Chunking B would force GPUs to constantly exchange partial results during computation rather than just at initialization and completion.
-The efficiency comes from keeping a complete copy of B on each device - the initial broadcast cost is offset by being able to reuse B for multiple computations with streaming A matrices.
-While alternatives like `Cannon's algorithm <https://en.wikipedia.org/wiki/Cannon%27s_algorithm>`_ provide more memory-efficient partitioning, the additional coordination overhead makes broadcasting B preferable given modern GPU memory capacities and deep learning's characteristic reuse of parameter matrices across batches.
+* Matrix multiplication requires each row of A to interact with every column of B. Partitioning B by columns would force GPUs to exchange partial results, since computing a single output row needs access to all of B's columns

+Given modern GPU memory capacities and the characteristic reuse of parameter matrices in deep learning workloads, the higher memory cost of broadcasting B is outweighed by the reduced communication overhead.

 Implementing Multi-GPU Matrix Multiplication
 --------------------------------------------

-Building on our distributed matrix multiplication concepts, this section walks through the practical implementation details.
-We'll examine how the code coordinates computation across multiple GPUs, diving into the key libraries that enable efficient distribution and the resulting memory patterns across devices.

 Implementation Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^